RareDevs/Rare/README.md

 You can also use `pip`.

+### windows

+Rare is available as a [Chocolatey package](https://community.chocolatey.org/packages/rare) on Windows.
+You can install rare with the following one-liner:

+`choco install rare`

 ### Packages

 In [releases page](https://github.com/Dummerle/Rare/releases), AppImages are available for Linux, a .msi file for windows and a .dmg